 - Contact the project mentor, introduce yourself and talk through your ideas.
 If you are suggesting your own project, contact us and we will find you a mentor with expertise in your chosen project area.

 - Check the proposal guidelines and example proposal to make sure you know how to prepare a good quality proposal.

 - Prepare a draft proposal and send it to the project mentor for review.

-- Update your draft if necessary and send the final version along with your resume to email@example.com by the final deadline date.
+- Update your draft if necessary, get the final version along with your resume and apply in the Careers Website (myworkdayjobs.com) by the final deadline date.